xkollar/my-xmonad/README.md

 Multi-screen and `simpleView`
 -----------------------------

-Default xmonad behavior for multi-screen systems is very very powerful, but it can be a little confusing at the times.
+Default xmonad behavior for multi-screen systems is very powerful but it can be a little confusing at the times.

-OK I recognized need for simple work-flow:
+I prefer much simpler setup:

 * There is one "main" screen and (zero or more) "external" screens.
-* Each external screen shows one workspace and all other workspaces are on the main screen.
+* Each external screen shows one (fixed) workspace.
+* And all other workspaces are on the main screen.
-* This association is fixed.

 I call this `simpleView`.

-Advantages:

-* It is (mentally) stateless (I always know where to look when jumping to workspace).
+Its main advantage is (mental) statelessness (I always know where to look when switching to particular workspace).

 Requirements
 ------------